ibm-cloud-docs/databases-for-elasticsearch/reference-monitoring.md

 ![The Monitoring link in a deployment](images/monitoring-ui-link.png)

-To access your deployment Sysdig dashboard from Sysdig, they are in the sidebar, under _IBM_.
+To access your deployment's Sysdig dashboard from Sysdig, it's in the sidebar, under _IBM_.

 ![Cloud databases dashboard in Sysdig](images/monitoring-ibm-list.png)